April was a Busy Month at ScienceGeek.net

 Chemistry

-The Chemistry Page will give first year chemistry students access to all of the notes, worksheets, labs, Powerpoints and other important documents for my General Chemistry classes.
-You may also access your current grades, a current Course Calendar, as well as links to free chemistry software.
+The Chemistry Page will give first year chemistry students access to all of the notes, worksheets, labs, Powerpoints and other important documents for the General Chemistry classes that I taught.
+For instructors, I have also left a Course Calendar from my last year.
 Interactive review activities for important concepts, organized by units, are provided to help the student prepare for important benchmarks and tests.
+Though retired, I'm continuing to add to the review activities, with a goal of creating HTML5/Mobile Compliant activities for all of the content in the course.

 AP Chemistry